stefan-hoeck/idris2-digest/docs/Tree.md

 ## High-Level Syntax

+High-level Idris syntax is lexed and parsed into expressions and declarations as defined in `Idris.Syntax.PTerm'` (expressions) and `Idris.Syntax.PDecl'` (declarations).
+For every high-level construct with the exception of module imports (these are listed separately in `Idris.Syntax.Module`) there is a corresponding data constructor in one of these tree types.

+This library provides a pretty printer for high-level syntax trees, so it is possible to experiment with your own snippets of Idris source code and see what they get converted to.
+See `main` in `Digest.Parse`.

+## Type Theory with Implicits: `TTImp`

+High-level syntax gets desugared to `TTImp.TTImp.RawImp'` (expressions) and `TTImp.TTImp.ImpDecl'` (declarations) via the functionality found in `Idris.Desugar`.
+Again, it is possible to experiment with your own Idris snippets with the functionality from `Digest.Desugar`.
+Please note, that for desugaring we need a correctly set up environment.
+Currently, the Prelude and base are loaded into the context, so you can use those in your module imports.

+Modules

+* `TTImp.TTImp`: Trees for expressions and declarations with implicits.
+* `TTImp.TTImp.Functor`: Functor implementations for the data types in `TTImp.TTImp`.
+* `TTImp.TTImp.Traversals`: Pure mappings of expressions and declarations over functions of type `RawImp' nm -> RawImp' nm`.

 ## Type Theory: `TT`

 Below is a list of the remaining submodules of `Core.TT` and their content: